turboapps/docs/server/hub_server/b-administration_hub_server.md

 ![](/docs/server/hub_server/admin-users.png)

 Turbo Hub Server users are tracked and managed via the Administration Site.
 Users are entered manually or via automated import from LDAP or Active Directory directory services.
-Users can be viewed and managed on the **Users** page.
-You can also place users into groups.
-The **Users** page contains a list of existing users and user groups.
+Users and user groups can be viewed and managed on the **Users** page.
 From this page you can view user directories, status, and available actions.
 Displayed above the user list is the total number of licenses available and the number of licenses currently in use.

 ##### Managing Users